 Reasons for separation can be complex.
 If communications with a spouse are not amicable, the person filing for divorce may be afraid to approach their partner directly for fear of emotional strain or abuse.
 They may also have issues with tracking a spouse who is absent.
 Whatever the reason, some make the choice to hire a process server for their divorce papers to simplify the situation and provide some peace of mind during a stressful time.

 For your divorce to be legal in the UK, you must comply with this process.

 - Firstly, you must file a divorce petition with a recognised divorce centre in your region.
 In your divorce petition, you’ll need to include the reason for your separation.
-As of 2022, you’ll have the option of a no-fault divorce (meaning no actions of either party are to blame for the split), but in the meanwhile, you must list one of the ‘5 facts’ as your reasoning.

 - You must serve your spouse the divorce papers which outline the terms of the separation.
 Understandably, this is where things have the potential to become more complicated.
 There may be issues regarding paper serving for a number of reasons, especially if your spouse is unwilling to separate.
 At this point, some may find it useful to involve a process server to resolve this issue and continue with the divorce.

 - Once you’ve completed the D8 divorce petition, the next step is the acknowledgement of service.
 This is a form that confirms your spouse has received the papers and acknowledges the divorce.
 Your Partner must note they’ve received divorce papers, that they agree with the terms and reasoning of the divorce, and confirm if they accept the divorce, or if they want to contest it.

 This must be done within 7 days, and if not completed, the court won’t follow up with your partner.
 If necessary, this is a point where a court bailiff or process server can be hired to personally present the divorce petition to the respondent party.
 It’s essential this happens for the divorce to continue.